amanrai31/NodeFullstack/backend/README.md

 NOTE => CORS will be same if url/ip and port both are same, even if port is different then it will be considered as CORS.
 TO SOLVE THIS => We have 2 ways - 1.(WHITELISTING) Do whitelist the FE URL in BE code.
 2.(PROXY) Create proxy in FE code

+1. `npm i cors`, then configure CORS whitelisting in server.js.